 As this was my first full time role, I had reservations about my suitability to the working environment and questioned whether this was something I would be able to do.
 However, after my first few weeks within the role I knew that it was the right decision.
 I have had continued support throughout the business and I've been able to fit in well at Rathbone and Intraining.

-Beth, would you say you felt there was a stigma that you’d need a degree to succeed.
-What do you think now?
+Would you say you felt there was a stigma that you’d need a degree to succeed, and what do you think now?

 What were your first impressions of Intraining?